The STRATAFORM GIS: Interactive Exploration in 2 and 3 Dimensions

 American Geophysical Union Publications

-Mayer, Larry A.; Fonseca, Luciano; Paton, Mark; Jakobsson, Martin; and McLeod, Pam, "The STRATAFORM GIS: Interactive Exploration in 2 and 3 Dimensions" (2001).
-Center for Coastal and Ocean Mapping.
+Mayer, Larry A.; Fonseca, Luciano E.; Paton, Mark; Jakobsson, Martin; and McLeod, Pam, "The STRATAFORM GIS: Interactive Exploration in 2 and 3 Dimensions" (2001).
+Fall Meeting, American Geophysical Union (AGU).
 718.